Scrap Your Car Without a Logbook

 We handle the DVLA notification ourselves as part of the collection.
 You do not need to contact the DVLA separately once we have collected the vehicle and issued the Certificate of Destruction.

-Read our full guide to scrapping without a V5C for more detailed information on the documentation requirements.
+Read our full guide to scrapping without a V5C for more detail on documents and the DVLA notification process.
+Manchester customers can also visit our dedicated scrapping without a logbook in Manchester page.

 What You Need Without a V5C